Ottoman Imperial Harem: Yıldız Palatial Complex

-Roles and positions in the harem
+Roles and positions

 Role of the valide sultan

 The mother of a new sultan came to the harem with pomp and circumstance and assumed the title of valide sultan or sultana mother upon her son's ascension.
 She would become a prominent leader, whose power extended over the harem as well as the members of the dynasty.
 The valide sultan who influenced the political life of the Ottoman Empire during various periods of history (such as the Sultanate of Women in the 16th and 17th centuries) had the authority to regulate the relations between the sultan and his wives and children.
 When a prince left the capital for his provincial governorate, he was accompanied by his mother.
 In this way, she was able to fulfill her duty of directing the prince's domestic household and provide training and supervision of harem inhabitants.
 At times, the valide sultan acted as regent for her son, particularly in the seventeenth century, when a series of accidents incapacitated the sultan.
 Regencies endowed the valide sultan with great political power.

 The valide sultan even influenced the way Ottoman sultans waged wars.
 The ethnic background of the valide sultan was a major determinant of whether a military target would be aimed at North Africa, the Middle East, or Europe.
 The sultans were likely to be mindful of their matrilineal descent when determining their next conquest.
 Matrilineal background was so important that a sultan descended from a European mother was more than 70 percent less likely to orient the empire's imperial venture in the West.